cvut/javascript/tooling/README.md

 ## Minification

+Code minification can improve load speed by removing comments and whitespace from your code, rename variables to shorter names, eliminate dead code etc. It should be a part of your build process before deploying code to production.

 Use code minifier for the module bundler of your choice.
 [Minifyify](https://github.com/ben-ng/minifyify) for Browserify or [minimize option](https://webpack.github.io/docs/optimization.html#minimize) for Webpack.
-Pretty much everyone uses [UglifyJS](https://github.com/mishoo/UglifyJS2) for minification.
+Both of them use [UglifyJS2](https://github.com/mishoo/UglifyJS2) for minification, which you can also use on its own.

 [Closure Compiler](https://developers.google.com/closure/compiler/) may give you better results if you [annotate the code for it](https://developers.google.com/closure/compiler/docs/js-for-compiler).
 But unless you properly document all your code (or you use some type checker), it is probably not worth it.